What’s wrong with this picture?

 Now return to image above.
-Where in the diagram is any of that…loneliness or loyalty to ones buddies (or whatever we want to call the later)?
+Where in the diagram is any of that?…loneliness?…or loyalty to ones buddies (or whatever we want to call that)?

-And perhaps, ‘whatever we want to call the later’ is exactly the issue.
+And perhaps, ‘whatever we want to call that later’ is exactly the issue.

-Where is our vocabulary for the emotion underpinnings of tribes?
+Where is our vocabulary for the emotion underpinnings of the tribe?

 Wikipedia covers the diagram above and other systems in an article, Contrasting and categorization of emotions.
 Here the same paucity of vocabulary is quickly evident.
 There are some starting points but that’s about it.

 (This is probably not a surprise.
 The benchmark studies are Ekman’s proposing 6 main emotions: Anger, Disgust, Fear, Happiness, Sadness, and Surprise.
 This has been elaborated…and Empathy is one of the proposed extensions…but note that the core experiments don’t try and observe emotions in social situations.
 The research is focused on isolated individuals , generally by trying to elicit and chronicle emotions or by showing individuals images of faces and asking them to name the emotion they see.)

 I’ve Set a Goal – Find or Develop a Vocabulary of Tribal Emotions.

 - Step one: English – what words do we have in English?

 - Step two: Expand that – what’s the existing vocabulary in other languages?

 - Step three: Academic research – what’s out there that’s germane?